What's nearby

 2Picnic at the Phoenix Park

 Grab your group of friends and picnic basket and head to Dublin's Phoenix Park, the largest enclosed urban park in Europe.
-Open to the public all year round the park is so large, you’ll soon find a quiet spot.
+Open to the public all year round, the park is so large, you’ll soon find a quiet spot.

 3Hike along the Howth Cliff Walk

+With four loops starting at the DART station, there are lots of routes you can explore with friends.
 The walk along Howth Head’s cliffs is spectacular, it's one of the best-loved coastal trails in Dublin.
 Walk along the harbour before climbing away from Howth village around the Nose of Howth and onto the clifftops.

 Take in the stunning views of Lambay Island and Ireland’s Eye, and catch the heady scent of coconut from the bright yellow gorse.
 The Baily Lighthouse – the last of Ireland’s lighthouses to become automated - comes into view before you ascend towards the car park at ‘The Summit’ and return to the village of Howth.